Optimal Data-Based Binning for Histograms: The Piecewise-Constant Density Model

 Substituting (\ref{eq:likelihood}), (\ref{eq:prior-for-M}), and (\ref{eq:prior-for-pi's}) gives the joint posterior probability for the piecewise-constant density model

 where $p(M|I)$ is absorbed into the implicit proportionality constant with the understanding that we will only consider a reasonable range of bin numbers.

 The goal is to obtain the posterior probability for the number of bins $M$.
 To do this we integrate the joint posterior over all possible values of $\pi_1, \pi_2, \ldots, \pi_{M-1}$ in the simplex.
+While the result (\ref{eq:posterior-for-M}) is well-known \cite{Hutter:2001, Bishop:2006}, it is instructive to see how such integrations can be handled.
 The expression we desire is written as a series of nested integrals over the $M-1$ dimensional parameter space of bin probabilities

 In order to write this more compactly, we first define

 and note the recursion relation

 These definitions greatly simplify the sum in the last term as well as the limits of integration